feralpacket/network_commands/bgp_route-map_access-list_prefix-list_examples.md

 permit any                                                 !
 Permits all networks permit 10.1.0.0 0.0.255.255                                !
 Permits all networks in the 10.1.0.0 range permit host 192.0.2.1                                      !
 Permits only the 192.0.2.1 /32 network
+!
+access-list 102 permit tcp any any eq 179                  !
+Permits BGP updates access-list 102 permit tcp any eq 179 any                  !
+Permits BGP updates ! access-list 10 permit 192.168.0.0 0.0.254.0                !
+Permits all even /24 networks in the third octet !
+access-list 11 permit 192.168.1.0 0.0.254.0                !
+Permits all odd /24 networks in the third octet
 ```

 ## Extended Access Controls Lists